johntellsall/fast-web-minimal-django/DOCS.md

 So the other day I wanted to make a small web app.
 Django is a great framework for this, as it automatically includes a ton of stuff I know I'll need.
 A database, templates, routing, all the "batteries included" features I like.

-I found a [blog post](https://realpython.com/django-todo-lists/) that shows how to do a "to do app" in full Django style.
+I found a [blog post](https://realpython.com/django-todo-lists/) that shows how to do a "Todo" app in full Django style.
 I copied the code, and at the end my app worked!
-Unfortunately, it was a bit confusing at 640 lines of code and several identical directories.
-I was hoping to do better.
+Unfortunately, it was a bit confusing.
+The code had many files, 640 lines of code, and several nearly-identical directories.
+I was hoping to for a simpler base of code to work from.

+XX ??
+I want to spend my energy on adding features vs minutia.
+XX the traditional Todo app had multiple directories, so it created bugs XX when I put templates in the wrong directory.
+XX in the minimal app, we don't need six directories, just one directory per type: one for Python, one for HTML-Jinja templates.

-A "Todo" app had too many moving parts, so I chose to do a minimal app next time.I found another [blog post, by Vitor Freitas](https://simpleisbetterthancomplex.com/article/2017/08/07/a-minimal-django-application.html).
+The "Todo" app from the article had too many moving parts, so I chose to do a minimal app next time.
+I found another [blog post, by Vitor Freitas](https://simpleisbetterthancomplex.com/article/2017/08/07/a-minimal-django-application.html).
 This one was much better: only 56 lines of code!
 Despite not being as featureful, this minimal app has most of the features I want: templates, URL routing, and convenience features.
 At 10% of the complexity, I'm happy with this.

 Let me show you how to do it.

 ## Benefits of a Minimal Application

 I'm a fan of feedback loops -- I'm writing a book on the subject.
 In building my app, I want to have a tiny core of code that I know very well.
 Over time, I'll add a small feature, then integrate and publish the updated app.
-A fast quality feedback loop, where I trust everything, is really useful.
+A fast quality feedback loop, where I trust everything, is XX really useful.

+XX 10x

 The standard Todo App was okay, but had 10x the amount of code, and *22* files in *six* different directories.
 The most common issue I had was figuring out where to put files.
 If a template is in the wrong place, loading a page will make the app explode with a really ugly error.
 Not fun, and not conducive to a tight, fast feedback loop.